Mobile Application - Moderator

 Note that in order for online participants to see and hear the event, it must be broadcast via an online meeting platform.

-The Settings button at the top right of the application allows changing the user's displayed name, uploading/changing the profile picture and selecting the language preference.
+The Settings button, the cog icon, at the top right of the application allows changing the user's displayed name, uploading/changing the profile picture and selecting the language preference.

 Follow the links below to jump to another topic: